olliebrownlow/microservices-blog-app/README.md

 [Skaffold](https://skaffold.dev/) can do all of the above for you automatically whenever you make changes to your code.
 To do so:

 - Run `skaffold dev` from the root directory of the project (where the skaffold.yaml file is located).
+If you make any changes to the code and they are not detected triggering a rebuild and redeployment, you can try `skaffold dev --trigger polling`.